Marjorie Lajoie and Zachary Lagha perform a dance spinGreg Kolz/Skate Canada

 Biography

-Marjorie Lajoie and Zachary Lagha were crowned world junior ice dance champions in 2019.
+Lajoie and Lagha were crowned world junior ice dance champions in 2019.
 They were just the second Canadian duo, after Tessa Virtue and Scott Moir in 2006, to win a world junior title in ice dance.
 Two years later in 2021, they competed at their first senior ISU World Championships.

 Lajoie and Lagha made their international debuts in a Junior Grand Prix event in October 2015.
 A few months later, they captured the silver medal in the junior ice dance event at the 2016 Canadian Championships.
 They represented Canada at the 2016 Winter Youth Olympic Games in Lillehammer where they finished fourth in the ice dance event but won a bronze medal in the mixed team event.
 They ended the season by competing at their first of four straight world junior championships.

 Over the course of their junior careers, Lajoie and Lagha won three junior national titles (2017, 2018, 2019) and qualified for back-to-back Junior Grand Prix Finals in 2017-18 and 2018-19.
 They started competing as seniors in 2019-20, which included their debut on the ISU Grand Prix circuit and a silver medal at the national championships.
 They followed up with a fifth-place finish at their first Four Continents Championships.
 They were named to the Canadian team for the 2020 World Championships before they were cancelled with the onset of the COVID-19 pandemic.
-In the fall of 2021, they posted their first top-five finish in a Grand Prix event at the NHK Trophy in Japan.
+In the fall of 2021, they posted their first top five finish in a Grand Prix event at the NHK Trophy in Japan.

 A Little More About Zachary